Here is everything you need to know for the Lightpool Festival Illuminated Tram Parade tomorrow

-Lightpool Festival 2021: Here's all you need to know about the Illuminated Tram Parade with international theatre street artists Spark! tomorrow night including times and road closures
+Lightpool Festival 2021: Here's all you need to know about the Illuminated Tram Parade with international theatre street artists Spark! on Wednesday night including times and road closures

 For one night only, visitors will be able to watch headline LED drummers Spark!, a unique and thrilling show that combines high-impact drumming, superb choreography and stunning lighting design, along with the illuminated tramcar parade featuring the battleship HMS Blackpool, the Fisherman’s Friend Trawler and the lottery funded Great Western Train